LDAP (Lightweight Directory Access Protocol)

 }

-The example above shows a standard configuration of an OpenLDAP server, it is important to note that the mail, uid, sn, cn fields may vary according to your LDAP server.
+The example above shows a standard configuration of an OpenLDAP server.
+Note that the attribute names (mail, sn, cn) may vary depending on your LDAP server.

 User Search: